" Blog da Horta Biológica: Harvesting and Extraction of Raw Honey

 What Is Raw Honey?

-Raw honey is the honey as it is extracted from the beehive, without undergoing any industrialized process.
+Raw honey is honey as it is extracted from the hive, without undergoing any industrial processing.

 What To Do With Beeswax?